mercadopago/devsite-docs/guides/in-person-payments/qr-code/qr-attended/integrations.en.md

 ## Eliminate an order

-To delete a QR associated order before it’s closed or expires, you can use the following method:
+To delete a QR associated order before it’s closed or expired, you can use the following method:

 ```curl
 curl -X DELETE \